Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects

 The initial mass fraction is assumed to be a constant with a small random noise, \ie

 with $\underline c = 0.5$ and $r$ is a vector of random values between 0 and 1 given by the uniform distribution.

+We choose a tolerance for the convergence of the residual for the GMRES algorithm of $\text{rtol} = 10^{-10}$.

-Figure~\ref{fig:testcase1} shows snapshots of $(\rho, c, \vecu)$ at different times (starting from the initial condition (\ie Figure~\ref{fig:1D_initialconds}) to the stable state depicted in Figure~\ref{fig:1D_coarsening-stable}).
-We observe that the numerical scheme catches well the spinodal decomposition of the binary fluid while it is transported to the right.
-Indeed, after an initial regularization of the initial condition (Fig.~\ref{fig:1D_firstreg}), the separation of the two phases of the fluid occurs and small aggregates appear (Fig.~\ref{fig:1D_firstreg}).
+Figure~\ref{fig:1D_comparison_solu} compares the results obtained for matching and non-matching densities for the two phases of the fluid.
+For the two cases, we report the evolution of the density $\rho$, the mass fraction $c$, the velocity $\vecu$ and the pressure $p$ at different times.
+We observe that, for both cases, after an initial regularization of the initial condition, the separation of the two phases of the fluid occurs and small aggregates appear (see first and second columns of Figure~\ref{fig:1D_comparison_solu}).
 Then, the coarsening of the small aggregates into larger ones occurs.